Ústí nad Labem: 10th–15th centuries

 The first verified written mention is in the charter of the chapter at the Church of St. Stephen in Litoměřice, dated to 1056 or 1057.
 In 1249, it was first mentioned with the title of royal town.
 The charter of the Prague Benedictine monastery from 993 was considered to be the first written mention of Ústí nad Labem, but its legitimacy has been called into question.

 In the second half of the 13th century, King Ottokar II invited German settlers into the country and granted them a German form of municipal incorporation, thereby founding the city proper.
-In 1423, as King of Bohemia, Sigismund pledged the town to Elector Frederick I of Meissen, who occupied it with a Saxon garrison.
+In 1423, as King of Bohemia, Sigismund pledged the city to Elector Frederick I of Meissen, who occupied it with a Saxon garrison.
 On 16 June 1426, after the city was besieged by the 25,000 Hussites, the besiegers defeat a German army of 70,000 troops was sent to its relief but the Hussites defeated the Germans amid great slaughter.
-The next day, the Hussites stormed and razed the town.
+The next day, the Hussites stormed and razed the city.
 It was left derelict for three years before rebuilding began in 1429.

 16th–19th centuries

-Ústí nad Labem was again burned down in 1583 and was sacked by the Swedes in 1639 amid the Thirty Years' War.
+The city was again burned down in 1583 and was sacked by the Swedes in 1639 amid the Thirty Years' War.
 It also suffered grievously during the Seven Years' War and was near the 1813 Battle of Kulm between France and the alliance of Austria, Prussia, and Russia during the Napoleonic Wars.
 As late as 1830, its population was only 1,400.

-As part of the Kingdom of Bohemia, it was eventually incorporated into the Habsburg monarchy and heavily industrialized over the 19th century.
+As part of the Kingdom of Bohemia, it was eventually incorporated into the Habsburg monarchy and heavily industrialised over the 19th century.
 After the Compromise of 1867, it headed the Aussig District, one of Austrian Bohemia's 94 district commissions (Bezirkshauptmannschaften).
 In the 1870s, with only 11,000 people, it was a major producer of woolen goods, linen, paper, ships, and chemicals and carried on a large trade in grain, fruit, mineral water, lumber, and coal.
-By 1900, large-scale immigration had boosted the population to nearly 40,000, mostly German, and added glassworking and stone to its trades.
+By 1900, large-scale immigration had boosted the population to nearly 40,000, mostly German, and added glass and stone to its trades.
 The local river port became the busiest in the entire Austria-Hungary, surpassing even the seaport in Trieste.